When spring swirls like sweet liquour in the mouth of the poet,

 becomes—

-within the divine purpose encompassing
+within the divine mercy encompassing

 warring nature and super-nature—